a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 - G. A. Cory Jr, *The Consilient Brain*, *Toward Consilence*, ...
 - Peter Watson, *Convergence the Idea at the Heart of Science*
 - Mario Bunge, *Emergence and Convergence: Qualitative Novelty and the Unity of Knowledge*

+- **Philosophy and History of Probability & Statistics:**
+- Naseem Taleb, *Incerto*
+- Krzystof Burdzy, *Resonance From Probability to Epistemology and Back*
+- Deborah G. Mayo, *Error and the Growth of Experimental Knowledge*
+- Deborah G. Mayo, *Statistical Inference as Severe Testing: How to Get Beyond the Statistics Wars*
+- John Maynard Keynes, *A Treatise on Proability*
+- Arthur W Burks, *Chance, Cause, Reason An Inquiry into the Nature of Scientific Evidence*
+- David Ruelle, *Chance and Chaos*
+- I. J. Good, *Good Thinking The Foundations of Probability and its Applications*
+- I. J. Good, *Probability and the Weighing of Evidence*
+- E. T. Jaynes, *Probability Theory: The Logic of Science*

 - **Causation**
 - Jonas Peters, Dominik Janzing, and Bernhard Scholkopf, *Elements of Causal Inference Foundations and Learning Algorithms*